ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-08-01-field-report-acl25.md

     I've been involved with the SEACrowd group during their initial project, so it's nice to meet Holy, Samuel, Aji, and Genta in person.
     During the BoF, we talked about

-* **Met with some Pinoy NLP researchers.** Glad to meet Lj F., a former colleague whom I share the same nickname, again!
-Also nice to meetup with some folks from the
+* **Met with some Pinoy NLP researchers.** It is nice to meetup with some folks from the Asian Institute of Management in the Philippines&mdash;they wrote an industry-track paper on examining the reliability of LLMs in clinical note generation.
-    Asian Institute of Management in the Philippines&mdash;they wrote an industry-track paper on examining the reliability of LLMs in clinical note generation.
+    Blaise (PhD-ing in MBZUAI) and Anton (from SEACrowd) were also there.
-    Blaise and Anton from SEACrowd/Samsung are also here.
+    I also met another Ateneo org-mate, Jane, who is now doing her PhD in Radboud University in the Netherlands.
     In general, it's nice to see Filipinos publishing in these top NLP conferences.